sarbbottam/react-accessible-typeahead/README.md

 import Typeahead from 'react-accessible-typeahead';

 <Typeahead
+  // required
   // text that will be used to update the aria live region
   // probably use the onExpand, onCollapse, onSelectedindexUpdate, onSelect hook to update it with appropriate text
   // so that a screen reader user will be aware of the changes ariaLiveText={this.state.ariaLiveText}

+  // optional
-  // optional, default value is false, pass it if you need to clear out the textbox on selection. clearInputOnSelect={true}
+  // default value is false, pass it if you need to clear out the textbox on selection. clearInputOnSelect={true}

+  // required
   // use the onExpand, onCollapse, onSelectedindexUpdate, onSelect hook to perform any action corresponding to the events onExpand={this.onExpand}
   onCollapse={this.onCollapse}